A custom property is an element of an AODocs document.

 When editing a document as an administrator, properties set as hidden in the document class configuration are in a dedicated "Hidden properties" section.
 AODocs contributors do not see the hidden properties.

-Note: For fields person, it is possible to use Google Groups.
-A person field accepts Google Groups only if the administrator has set the field as a multi-valued field in the document class configuration.
+Note: For the Person field it is possible to use Google Groups.
+A Person field accepts Google Groups only if the administrator has set the field as a multi-valued field in the document class configuration.

 3. Make sure the mandatory field are all filled in before saving.
 You will not be able to save the document without filling all the mandatory property fields.